A Portable Text Editor: Nix <3 Neovim

 };

-Sidenote: experienced Nixers would expect defaultApp not to be required (nix run
+Sidenote: experienced Nixers would expect defaultApp not to be required (

 should automatically work and does quite well on normal Nix installs.
 This is a nix-portable quirk).